cmnemoi/eMush/README.md

 ## Troubleshooting

 ### Use different ports
-Feel free to improve the docker-compose to add a local non-committed docker-compose.dev

-For now, you have to change the docker-compose.yml and be careful not commit it.
+To use different port modify the docker/docker-compose.dev.yml file

 #### Changing front port:
-in docker/docker-compose.yml
+in docker/docker-compose.dev.yml
 Change line 55: `- "80:8080"` by `- "new_port:8080"` where new_port is the desired port
 Change the `App/.env`
 `VUE_APP_URL=http://localhost` by `VUE_APP_URL=http://localhost:new_port`
 #### Changing back port:
-- in docker/docker-compose.yml:
+- in docker/docker-compose.dev.yml:
 Change line 8: `- "8080:80"` by `- "new_port:80"` where new_port is the desired port
 - Change the `App/.env`
 `VUE_APP_API_URL=http://localhost:8080/api/v1/